 Rabri at Mathura walon ki Pracheen Dukaan

 A visit to this shop will make it clear why this dukaan is considered the place for the most famous street food in Haridwar.
-Rasmalai, Halwa and Rabri are a few sweets you cannot afford to miss, even if do not you have a sweet tooth.
+Rasmalai, Halwa and Rabri are a few sweets you cannot afford to miss, even if you do not have a sweet tooth.

 Chole Bhature at Bhagwati Chole Bhandar

 Don’t miss visiting this amazingly nondescript place that serves some of the most delectable and filling Chole Bhature.
 Don’t plan dinner here since this place closes down in the early evening.
+This place is best for a heavy breakfast before you start your day.

 Aloo Poori at Mohanji Puri wale